On Triangulation as a Form of Self-Supervision for 3D Human Pose Estimation: Method

 \subsubsection{Detection Loss $L^f(\theta)$.}

 We take it to be the sum of a supervised term computed on $\mL$ and an unsupervised one computed on $\mU$.
 We write it as

-where ${\bar \bx}^{u,c}_j$ denotes the projection of the $\hat \bX^u_j$ obtained by triangulating the ${\hat \bx}^{u,c}_j$ predicted by the network. $L_{sup}$ is the supervised MSE loss between the predicted 2D poses and the ground-truth ones. $L_{tri}$ is the unsupervised loss that is at its minimum when the detected 2D poses are consistent with the projections of the triangulated poses. $L_{tri}$ pools information from the multiple views to provide a supervisory signal to our model without using any labels.
-All the image location in the losses are normalized in the range $[-1,1]$ with respect to their subject's bounding box.
+where ${\bar \bx}^{u,c}_j$ denotes the projection of $\hat \bX^u_j$ obtained by triangulating the ${\hat \bx}^{u,c}_j$ predicted by the network. $L_{sup}$ is the supervised MSE loss between the predicted 2D poses and the ground-truth ones. $L_{tri}$ is the self-supervised loss that is at its minimum when the detected 2D poses are consistent with the projections of the triangulated poses. $L_{tri}$ pools information from the multiple views to provide a supervisory signal to our model without using any labels.
+All the image locations within the losses are normalized in the range $[-1,1]$ with respect to their subject's bounding box.

-As shown in Fig.~\ref{fig:arch}, $L_{tri}$ provides two sets of gradients during back-propagation.
+As shown in Figure~\ref{fig:arch}, $L_{tri}$ provides two sets of gradients during back-propagation.
 One from the re-projected triangulated pose directly to the detection model and one that flows into the triangulation.
 Blocking either one of these results in a different behavior that makes this self-supervised loss less stable in practice.
-We provide more details and experiments Section~\textsection~\ref{sec:ablation_study} to highlight this.
+We provide more details and experiments to highlight this in the supplementary.